nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 - `Suphle\Services\UpdatefulService` and `Suphle\Services\UpdatelessService`

-Attempting to inject a dependency outside this list will throw a `Suphle\Exception\Explosives\Generic\UnacceptableDependency` exception.
+Attempting to inject a dependency outside this list will throw a `Suphle\Exception\Explosives\Generic\UnacceptableDependency` exception and prevent app server from being built.
 Details about each class is treated in its appropriate section.

 Action methods can only type-hint arguments extending `Suphle\Services\Structures\ModelfulPayload` and `Suphle\Services\Structures\ModellessPayload`.
 This is because any other service we want to inject will likely be applicable to other endpoints on this coordinator and should be injected through the constructor.
-Violating this rule will throw an `InvalidArgumentsException`.
+Violating this rule will throw an `InvalidArgumentsException while equally preventing app server from being built`.

 ## Securing POST requests

 You may already be aware of the famous CSRF [middleware](/docs/v1/middlewares) customary for non-GET requests.
 In Suphle, this alone is not enough -- it's mandatory for such endpoints to use services that [facilitate such operations](#mutative-database-decorators), by injecting at least one service decorated with either `Suphle\Contracts\Services\Decorators\SystemModelEdit` or `Suphle\Contracts\Services\Decorators\MultiUserModelEdit`.
-Failure to adhere to this will throw a `Suphle\Exception\Explosives\Generic\MissingPostDecorator` exception.
+Failure to adhere to this will throw a `Suphle\Exception\Explosives\Generic\MissingPostDecorator` runtime exception.

 ## Coordinator services

 When we advocate extraction of endpoint behaviour into service classes, what is our end goal?
 The Coordinators are themselves, classes.
 Why are they restricted from housing logic?

 You may expect to see testability leading the pack as one of the reasons.
 In traditional controllers, action methods return full blown response objects.
 You will hardly test the methods without constructing a request and testing response object returned.
 This problem doesn't exist in Suphle.
-Some argue that it's difficult to IO operations with doubles.
+Some argue that it's difficult to test IO operations with doubles.
 Fair enough; although stubbing database calls out is unnecessary.

 However, there are other concerns that make it imperative for logic to be abstracted away:

 1. **Reuse:**
 Your logic may be used by other endpoints, services, modules.
-You want them to exist in a fluid, atomic state free of unwanted dependencies.
+You want them to exist in a fluid, atomic state, free of unwanted dependencies.
 You want to reliably test the individual nodes your response payloads aggregate.
 Bear in mind that prioritising the service layer is not an invitation to delegate your entire calls to them.
 That way, we will still end up with fat services, essentially repeating the same structure we claim to run away from by converting what should be value pipes into bloated controllers.
 The ideology here is to recognize and extract recurring patterns or behaviour into atomic methods.
 This makes them flexible for reuse and testing.
 The onus of achieving this recognition ultimately lies in developer's hands.

 1. **Replaceablility:**
 Arguably the most important.
 Applications evolve.
 And when they do, you don't want to stand the [risk of breaking things](/docs/v1/testing/confidently-integrating-upgrades.md).
 You want to develop and test the next step of the evolution before it's connected through the Coordinator.